MCT-master/guides/readme.md

 ![mct-banner](assets/img/mct-banner.png)

-These guides consists of written step-by-step instructions, video tutorials and other valuable information designed to help new students prepare for the MCT masters program.
+These guides consists of step-by-step instructions on valuable topics designed to help new students prepare for the MCT masters program.

 Topics:
 * [General preperation](https://github.com/MCT-master/Guides/wiki/Preparation)